DingoOz/Alphabot2_Pi_ROS/README.md

 https://www.waveshare.com/wiki/AlphaBot2-Pi

 ## Instructions (Incomplete)
-(Work in Progress)
+*(Work in Progress)*

 If you start with the Raspberry Pi image published by Ubiquity Robitics, you will need to alter the /boot/config.txt file.
 Without a change, the Alphabot2's GPIO will be treated as power and other buttons, causing random network resets and shutdown events when manipulating the GPIO.

-Step 1 - Edit /boot/config.txt, commenting out dtoverlay=ubituity-led-buttons by adding a '#' in front on it.
+- Step 1: Edit /boot/config.txt, commenting out dtoverlay=ubituity-led-buttons by adding a '#' in front on it.

-Step 2 - reboot
+- Step 2: Reboot